Piedmont Region by E-Bike: The Italian Garden of Eden

 • Daily program

 Personal tour briefing and bike distribution.
-Torino, the first capital of Italy, is awaiting you with a lot of interesting sights!
+Torino, the first capital of Italy, is awaiting you with many splendid sights, including palaces, museums, parks, piazzas, stadium, and art galleries!

 Day 2: Torino – Pinerolo (31 miles/50 km)

-On bike paths and side roads you cycle along the River Po.
-You should take your time for the rococo palace of Stupinigi which was designed by the architect Filippo Juvarra.
+On bike paths and side roads you cycle along the romantic River Po.
+Take your time soaking up the resplendent rococo palace of Stupinigi, designed by the architect Filippo Juvarra.
 This palace was the residence for the family of Savoyen for many years.
-Through parks and along rivers you continue to Penerolo which is famous for its well-known cavalry school.
+Through parks and along rivers you continue to Penerolo, famous for its esteemed cavalry school.

 Day 3: Pinerolo – Saluzzo (28 miles/45 km)

-You cycle on beautiful paths along fruit orchards and vineyards to Cavour with its quaint fortress "Rocca" – a hill in the middle of the flat landscape before you reach medieval Saluzzo.
+You cycle on beautiful paths through fruit orchards and vineyards to Cavour with its quaint fortress "Rocca" – a hill in the middle of the flat landscape before you reach medieval Saluzzo.

 Day 4: Saluzzo – Bra (40 miles/65 km)

 Today you will pass the beautiful palaces of Manta and Costigliole.
-You should visit Benevagienna – a city with Roman roots – and its archaeological excavations.
-Afterwards, you continue to Cherasco and Bra which is the capital of gourmets.
+Visit Benevagienna – a city with Roman roots – to discover its intriguing archaeological excavations.
+Afterwards, you continue to Cherasco and Bra, the capital of gourmets.
 The "Slow Food" movement was founded here.

 Day 5: Bra – Barolo – Alba (31 miles/50 km)

 In Pollenzo – also a city with Roman roots – the University of "tastefulness" is located.
-After Barolo, you have to manage some hills, but you will be compensated with Italians best wine afterwards.
+After Barolo, you have to manage some hills, but you will be compensated with Italy's best wine afterwards.
 You have to taste it!
-Along the river Tanaro you continue to Alba (very famous for truffles).
+Along the river Tanaro you continue to Alba, renowned for its incredible truffles.

 Day 6: Alba – Asti (25 miles/40 km)

 Today you cycle in the region of Roero.
-On your way you will see the palaces of Guarene and Cisterna – the museum can be visited.
-Your overnight stay is in Asti which is a very cultural city.
-It is famous for its sparkling wine and the rivalry of Palio.
+On your way you will see the spectacular palaces of Guarene and Cisterna – the museum can be visited.
+Your overnight stay is in Asti - a very cultural city, renowned for its sparkling wine and the rivalry of Palio.

 Day 7: Asti – Chieri – Torino (28 miles/45 km + train)

-Your tour leads you on secondary paths and along rivers back to Torino where you started your tour.
-On your way, you will see romantic villages.
-In Chieri tasty vines tempt you to have another glass of wine before travelling back to Torino by train.
+Your tour leads you on secondary paths and along rivers back to beautiful Torino where you started your tour.
+On your way, you will soak up the peaceful ambience of several romantic villages.
+In Chieri, tasty vines tempt you to have another glass of wine before travelling back to Torino by train.

 Day 8: Departure